Reading List and Internet URLs (last accessed 11-20-01: Alcorn/EPM info updated 6/21/05)

 8) T∆ - Colliton WF.
 Response to Joel Goodnough MD’s, “Redux: Is the Oral Contraceptive Pill an Abortifacient?”
 Ethics and Medicine 2001;17(2):103-15.

 This article is in response to reference #15, is an expansion of reference #7 and is accompanied by reference #27 in criticizing Goodnough’s review.
-A reprint of the article can be ordered at http://www.ethicsandmedicine.com/order.html.
+Available at https://www.ethicsandmedicine.com/ethics-medicine-volume-172-summer-2001/

 9) Ω - Contraception: A Symposium.
 First Things.
 December, 1998:17-29.

 On the 30th anniversary of Humanae Vitae, the editors of this journal asked Protestant, Catholic, and Jewish thinkers to respond to the questions: (1) Do you judge the argument of Humanae Vitae convincing with respect to contraception?
 (2) How do you think the argument could have been made more convincingly?
 (3) In view of developments in the last thirty years, was Paul VI right about the moral and social consequences of contraception?
 (4) If you agree that the message of the encyclical has not been effectively communicated, why is that the case?

 10) Y∆ - Crockett SA, DeCook J, Harrison D, Hersh C. Hormone Contraceptives Controversies and Clarifications.
 ProLife Obstetrician.
 Fennville, MI.
 April1999.